Buttigieg pitches infrastructure needs to divided Congress - WTMJ

 Associated Press

-WASHINGTON (AP) — Transportation Secretary Pete Buttigieg is warning that the country’s infrastructure needs exceed $1 trillion and that other countries, namely China, are pulling ahead of the U.S. with their public works investments, a scenario he describes as “a threat to our collective future.”
+WASHINGTON (AP) — Transportation Secretary Pete Buttigieg told a divided House panel Thursday that the country’s infrastructure needs exceed $1 trillion and improvements to roads, bridges and highways can no longer ignore the reality of climate change, calling inaction “a threat to our collective future.”

+Buttigieg appeared before the House Transportation and Infrastructure Committee in an opening gambit to sell Congress on President Joe Biden’s infrastructure plan.
+Instead, the hearing exposed deep fault lines by party, testing Biden’s campaign promise to reach across the political aisle to address national problems.

-He calls the coming months “the best chance in any of our lifetimes to make a generational investment in infrastructure,” according to prepared remarks obtained by The Associated Press.
+Addressing wary Republicans balking on spending trillions more for Biden’s biggest policy initiative, Buttigieg called the coming months “the best chance in any of our lifetimes to make a generational investment in infrastructure” and emphasized new investments to curb climate change.

-“Across the country, we face a trillion-dollar backlog of needed repairs and improvements, with hundreds of billions of dollars in good projects already in the pipeline,” he says.

-“Every dollar we spend rebuilding from a climate-driven disaster is a dollar we could have spent building a more competitive, modern and resilient transportation system that produces significantly lower emissions,” Buttigieg says.
-“We all live with the damage that has been caused by a history of disinvestment and the resulting unmet needs that are only growing by the day.”
+“Climate change is real,” he said.
+“Every dollar we spend rebuilding from a climate-driven disaster is a dollar we could have spent building a more competitive, modern and resilient transportation system that produces significantly lower emissions.”

+The panel’s top Republican, however, immediately drew a firm line in the sand, suggesting any Biden plan that includes broad green initiatives will be a nonstarter.

+“A transportation bill needs to be a transportation bill — not the Green New Deal,” said Missouri Rep. Sam Graves.
+“This needs to be about roads and bridges. … The more massive any bill becomes, the more bipartisanship suffers.”

 A second component would include investments in workers with free community college, universal pre-kindergarten and paid family leave, according to a person familiar with the options who insisted on anonymity to discuss private conversations.

-Still, Republicans in the closely divided Congress are already balking at the size and scope of the proposal as well as Biden’s focus on the environment.
+Still, Republicans are balking at the size and scope.
 Some Democrats have privately told the administration that they will likely have to bypass Republicans and use their narrow party majorities in the House and Senate to pass infrastructure plans with budget reconciliation, which requires only a simple majority.

 Biden is expected to provide details on his economic proposals in a speech next week.

-Rep. Peter DeFazio of Oregon, the Democratic chairman of the House transportation panel, says lawmakers should be asking what consequences the country will suffer “for every day of delay.”

-“Infrastructure is integral to the functioning of our economy and investing heavily in it at this moment in time is key to our nation’s recovery,” DeFazio says in his prepared remarks.

-Buttigieg, a Democratic presidential candidate in 2020 who was the mayor of South Bend, Indiana, is echoing Biden’s call to pass a bill with bipartisan support, stressing both economic and racial justice needs.
+Buttigieg, a Democratic presidential candidate in 2020 who was the mayor of South Bend, Indiana, has been echoing Biden’s call to pass a bill with bipartisan support, stressing both economic and racial justice.

-He says nearly 40,000 Americans die on unsafe or inadequate roads annually, while millions others don’t have access to affordable transportation.
-The current pandemic has only stressed the transportation sector even more, he says, and “without action, it will only get worse.”
+He said nearly 40,000 Americans die on unsafe or inadequate roads annually, while millions of others don’t have access to affordable transportation.
+The current pandemic has stressed the transportation sector even more, he says, and “without action, it will only get worse.”

-“We see other countries pulling ahead of us, with consequences for strategic and economic competition,” Buttigieg says in prepared remarks.
-“By some measures, China spends more on infrastructure every year than the U.S. and Europe combined.
-The infrastructure status quo is a threat to our collective future.”

-“Now is the time to finally address major inequities — including those caused by highways that were built through Black and Brown communities, decades of disinvestment that left small towns and rural main streets stranded, and the disproportionate pollution burden from trucks, ports, and other facilities,” he adds.
+Rep. Peter DeFazio of Oregon, the Democratic chairman of the House transportation panel, told the hearing that lawmakers should be asking what consequences the country will suffer “for every day of delay.”

+DeFazio said there is broad agreement that the American public wants the nation’s crumbling infrastructure to be rebuilt.

 Last year, the House passed a $1.5 trillion package of public works improvements, but the Senate did not take it up after Republicans criticized it as embracing a “Green New Deal.”
 A Senate panel approved a far narrower measure, but it failed to advance.